rueian/godemand/README.md

 It is the responsibility of `FindResource` to create a new resource record or pick a existing one remembered by Godemand.

-Godemand will remember all resource records created by the controller and call the its `SyncResource` method periodically.
+Godemand will remember all resource records created by the controller and call controller's `SyncResource` method periodically.

 It is the responsibility of `SyncResource` to manage the real status of the resource.